ziprandom/cltk/README.md

 * AST node baseclass
 * Class for representing context free grammars

 In addition, CLTK includes several ready-made lexers and parsers.
+As well as a Serialization Mechanism that translates an finalized parser back into crystal syntax to compile it without having to be finalized again at startup. (see [exp_lang_repl](examples/exp_lang/exp_lang_repl.cr) for a usage example).

 To see what works have a look at the specs or run them with:

 ```crystal
 $ crystal spec